 6. Online shopping: eBay

-The eBay team was open to experiments, so it adopted Node when the technology was young but promising.
+The eBay team was open for experiments, so it adopted Node when the technology was young but promising.
 Java architecture was using too many resources than expected, so the company made a transition to Node.
-Now, this is one of the dominant technologies of the eBay stack.
+Now, this is one of the predominant technologies of the eBay stack.
 With Node, the company achieved quick and stable real-time connection with the server and enabled eBay-specific services in its first “Talk” project.